Texas governor to reject new refugees, first under Trump

 Abbott argued that the state and its non-profit organizations should instead focus on “those who are already here, including refugees, migrants, and the homeless — indeed, all Texans.”

-It wasn't clear how Abbott's letter might affect any pending refugee cases.
+It wasn't clear how Abbott's letter might affect any currently pending refugee cases.

 Refugee groups sharply criticized the Republican governor.
-Ali al-Sudani, senior vice president of Interfaith Ministries for Greater Houston, predicted that some refugees with longstanding plans to come to Texas would have flights rescheduled or delayed.
-Al-Sudani settled in Houston from Iraq in 2009 and now works to resettle other refugees.
+Ali Al Sudani, chief programs officer of Interfaith Ministries for Greater Houston, predicted that some refugees with longstanding plans to come to Texas would have flights rescheduled or delayed.
+Al Sudani settled in Houston from Iraq in 2009 and now works to resettle other refugees.

 President Donald Trump announced in September that resettlement agencies must get written consent from state and local officials in any jurisdiction where they want to help resettle refugees beyond June 2020.
 Trump has already slashed the number of refugees allowed into the country for the 2020 fiscal year to a historic low of 18,000.
 About 30,000 refugees were resettled in the U.S. during the previous fiscal year.